steinbrennerlab/ggtree_tutorial/ggtree.rmd

 http://steinbrennerlab.org <br>
 Updated 1/29/2019 <br>
 <br>
-The following describes ggtree.R, a custom script for using ggtree for phylogenetics tree visualization incorporating other attributes and heatmaps
+The following is the Steinbrenner lab ggtree pipeline for phylogenetics tree visualization incorporating other attributes and heatmaps

 ---